JustinMorgan/universal-boilerplate/README.md

 ## Quick setup (Node.js only)

-Simply clone this repo, delete the `.git/` folder and everything but `.gitconfig` and `.gitignore`, and use that folder as the root of your new development project.
+Simply clone this repo, delete the `.git/` folder and everything but `.gitconfig` and `.gitignore`, and use the root `universal-boilerplate` folder as the root of your new development project.

 ## Manual setup (but still very quick)